dreamworkerln/StarGame/readme.md

 (So launch missiles safely)

 Anti-missile system also help against inbound missiles on long range.
 Doesn’t shoot at your missiles, but can unintentionally shoot them down.

 AA cannon fire fragmentation shell on inbound missiles and fragmentation plasma shell on enemy ships.
+(Experimental F - stop firing at incoming kinetic kill vehicle, G - resume)

 Force shield can repulse many (~7) tangent hit, very many chase hit or ~2-3 direct hit
 (fired from enemy ship flying towards you) by shell.
 It's slowly regenerating to full charge, changing self colour.
 Also it repulse missiles (~1) but ineffective on counter course inbound.

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.

 // -------------------------------------------------------------------------------------------------